GoogleChrome/web.dev/src/site/content/en/learn/design/ui-patterns/index.md

  tab: 'result'
 } %}

+{% Aside %}
-You can read more about [building a media scroller component](/building-a-media-scroller-component/).
+The previous example shows a more complete demo, you can read more about it in the article [building a media scroller component](/building-a-media-scroller-component/).
+{% endAside %}

 With the addition of JavaScript, you can add interactive controls to a carousel.
 You could even make it automatically cycle through items.
 But think long and hard before doing that—autoplaying might work if the carousel is the only content on the page, but an autoplaying carousel is incredibly annoying if someone is trying to interact with other content (like reading text, for example).
 You can read more [carousel best practices](/carousel-best-practices/).